-The above image shows the password authorization window when a user tries to access a protected area.
-Avast has several different areas of its program that can be protected including general program access, settings, protection, scanning, updates and access to the virus chest.
-Trying to access any one of those selected for protection will dim the screen and pop up the window.
+The above image shows the password authorization window when a user tries to access a protected area of Avast.
+There are several different areas of the program that can be protected including general program access, configuration, protection, scanning, updates and access to the virus chest.
+Trying to access any one of those selected for protection will dim the screen and pop up a window.

-An attempt has been made to enter a protected area of avast!
-(Program settings).
+An attempt has been made to enter a protected area of Avast.
 This may be a legitimate action, but could also be the result of a malware attack.

 Do you want to continue?”

 To try and track down a way around this issue, we did some monitoring and analysis of Avast, and eventually found out where the password to lock and unlock is stored.
 The password is unsurprisingly encrypted in a file called aswResp.dat.
 All you need to do is to delete the file and the password lock is removed.
 Unfortunately it’s not that easy, the file cannot be deleted using Windows Explorer because most antivirus applications prevent manipulation of their own files, and Avast does the same.
 Even using a popular file unlocking and deleting utility will not get rid of aswResp.dat while Avast is running, and of course you can’t disable self-defense because it’s password protected.